 The UNC Center of Excellence in Maternal and Child Health Education, Science and Practice

-The Department of Maternal and Child Health (MCH) at the UNC Gillings School of Global Public Health is one of 13 Centers of Excellence in Maternal and Child Health Education Science and Practice funded by the Maternal and Child Health Bureau (MCHB) of the Health Resource and Services Administration (HRSA).
-The overall mission of these Centers is to support graduate level MCH training to prepare the next generation of public health leaders focused on improving the health of women, infants, children, youth, and their families.
-Masters and doctoral students trained in the Centers enhance their MCH knowledge and skills, and gain practical experience by collaborating with MCH communities and Title V MCH partners.
+The Department of Maternal and Child Health (MCH) at the UNC Gillings School of Global Public Health is one of 13 Centers of Excellence in Maternal and Child Health Education, Science, and Practice programs across the country funded by the Maternal and Child Health Bureau (MCHB) of the Health Resource and Services Administration (HRSA).
+The overall mission of these Centers is to support graduate and postdoctoral MCH training to prepare the next generation of public health leaders focused on improving the health of women, infants, children, youth, and their families.
+Master’s students, doctoral students, and postdoctoral scholars trained in the Centers enhance their MCH knowledge and skills and gain practical experience by collaborating with MCH communities and Title V MCH partners.

 Second-year MPH students Allie Atkeson and Laura Powis, first-year MCFH student Emily Howe, and recent MCH graduate Kathleen Shumaker volunteered with PORCH to assist with food distribution.
 Most of their regular volunteers are 65+ and don’t need to be putting themselves at risk for COVID-19, so these students helped fill the need for extra hands!